Respiratory surveillance report

 4.1 Influenza, RSV and COVID-19 care homes outbreaks

-There was one COVID-19 outbreak reported in a care home setting in week 28.
-This is similar to week 27 (one COVID-19 outbreak reported) (Figure 4.1).
+There were no outbreaks reported in a care home setting in week 30.
+This is decrease compared week 29 (two COVID-19 outbreaks reported) (Figure 4.1).

 Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by year and epidemiological week